Adhalianna/wit/docs/paper/paper.typ

 from a mismatch between followed by different teams practices and the imperfections of used by a company's knowledge-sharing platforms.

-The nature of those conversation was confidential and they cannot be further detailed.
-Instead, the following list of scenarios in which the #wit project has an ambition to help has been derived from them:
+The discussions have led to the development of the following list of scenarios in which the #wit project is intended to offer support:
 + When two teams within a single company or two companies choose to cooperate through a wiki while coordinating multiple related projects, because of the centralized nature of most wikis, a transfer of knowledge to a new platform is